SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

 }
 ```

 During the initialization we've created a JavaScript object and injected it to `JSContext`.
-Also we've replaced this object's getters to our native implementation which will return a "NativeModule" object from 'm\_nativeModules'.
+Then we've replaced this object's getters to our native implementation which will return a "NativeModule" object from 'm\_nativeModules'.
 Those native modules are created during `RCTCxxBridge` initialization as we discussed in last chapter.

+Also, there are two native callbacks injected to JS Context as well.

+* `nativeFlushQueueImmediate`  will execute batched native calls
+* `nativeCallSyncHook` will call native methods synchronously.

-The `NativeModuleProxy` we just injected in JSContext will provide native module access to JavaScript and will be held in 'NativeModule.js'
+Those are important callbacks in this chapter but we will discuss it later.
+First we will focus on `NativeModuleProxy` , which will provide native modules to JavaScript and will be held in 'NativeModule.js'

 _NativeModule.js_